tegorman13/Dissertation/docs/Sections/htw_gfm.md

 does not require the explicit abstraction of a rule.
 Instead, rule-based responses emerge during the retrieval process.
-The constant groups’ formation of a single, accurate input-output association, combined with the usefulness of the zero point, may have been sufficient for EXAM to capture their performance.
+The constant groups’ formation of a single, accurate input-output association, combined with the usefulness of the zero point, seem to have been sufficient for EXAM to capture their performance.
 A potential concern is that the assumption of participants utilizing the zero point essentially transforms the extrapolation problem into an interpolation problem.
 However, this concern is mitigated by the consistency of the results across both the original and reversed order conditions (the testing extrapolation bands